 Although command economies have a very centralized structure for economic decisions, market economies have a very decentralized structure.
 A market is an institution that brings together buyers and sellers of goods or services, who may be either individuals or businesses.
-The New York Stock Exchange, shown in Figure 1.8, is a prime example of market in which buyers and sellers are brought together.
+The New York Stock Exchange (Figure 1.8) is a prime example of a market which brings buyers and sellers together.
 In a market economy, decision-making is decentralized.
-Market economies are based on private enterprise: the means of production (resources and businesses) are owned and operated by private individuals or groups of private individuals.
+Market economies are based on private enterprise: the private individuals or groups of private individuals own and operate the means of production (resources and businesses).
 Businesses supply goods and services based on demand.
-(In a command economy, by contrast, resources and businesses are owned by the government.)
-What goods and services are supplied depends on what is demanded.
+(In a command economy, by contrast, the government owns resources and businesses.)
+Supply of goods and services depends on what the demands.
 A person's income is based on his or her ability to convert resources (especially labor) into something that society values.
 The more society values the person's output, the higher the income (think Lady Gaga or LeBron James).
-In this scenario, economic decisions are determined by market forces, not governments.
+In this scenario, market forces, not governments, determine economic decisions.

-Most economies in the real world are mixed; they combine elements of command and market (and even traditional) systems.
+Most economies in the real world are mixed.
+They combine elements of command and market (and even traditional) systems.
 The U.S. economy is positioned toward the market-oriented end of the spectrum.
-Many countries in Europe and Latin America, while primarily market-oriented, have a greater degree of government involvement in economic decisions than does the U.S. economy.
-China and Russia, while they are closer to having a market-oriented system now than several decades ago, remain closer to the command economy end of the spectrum.
-A rich resource of information about countries and their economies can be found on the Heritage Foundation's website, as the following Clear It Up feature discusses.
+Many countries in Europe and Latin America, while primarily market-oriented, have a greater degree of government involvement in economic decisions than the U.S. economy.
+China and Russia, while over the past several decades have moved more in the direction of having a market-oriented system, remain closer to the command economy end of the spectrum.
+The Heritage Foundation provides information about how free and thus market-oriented different countries' are, as the following Clear It Up feature discusses.
+For a similar ranking, but one that defines freedom more broadly, see the Cato Foundation's Human Freedom Index (https://openstax.org/l/cato).